diffblue/cbmc/src/analyses/README.md

 (meaning there is one abstract domain per code location) and is designed to be run after the function pointer removal and return removal passes.
 There is ongoing work to make this framework also support context sensitivity.

-\subsection analyses-static-analysist Old Abstract interpreter framework (static_analysist)

-The obsolete static analysis framework \ref static_analysist is only used by
-\ref value_set_analysist.
-This abstract interpretation framework is deprecated in favour of \ref analyses-ait, and should not be used as the basis for new code.
-This framework is location sensitive (one domain per code location), but is able to be run before function pointer removal and return removal phases.

 \subsection analyses-flow-insensitive-analysis Flow-insensitive analysis (flow_insensitive_analysist)